MSRConnections/Azure-training-course/Day 1/2. HOL WindowsAzure Web Sites/HOL 2.md

 	After the command is executed, there is output but you can see a new folder *DjangoApplication* is created under your current folder.

-	Open the folder and you will see a typical django website structure.
+	On Windows, open the folder and you will see a typical django website structure.

 	![Django Website](images/django-application-website.png)